 Peter Witty (son of G5WQ), Barbara’s nephew, visited Barbara when she was very old.
 She still had her shack all complete although not used for some time.
 Her house was “stuck” in the 1930’s.
 It still had flagstone floors, big solid stone washbasins, etc. Her shack was complete with all the old equipment and much covered in cobwebs.

 The transmitter, which she used for operating on 45 and 23 meters is in the museum at RSGB HQ; this is a 1 tube T.P.TG transmitter.
 There is a stations description in the October 1933 T&R Bulletin.

-Barbara died sometime after 1976.
+It is understood that Barbara Mary Dunn died in 1979, her death being registered in the July-September quarter of that year, in the Carlisle registration district.
 Barbara had a younger sister named Edith who died shortly before Barbara.

 See several of Barbaras’ QSL cards by typing G6YL into the search engine located at http://hamgallery.com/qsl/.

 Read her autobiography sent to Spark Gap Times magazine, some of which was outlined above.

 Information courtesy of Ian Williams, current holder of G5WQ (ex M0BCG)

 Provincial District Meetings paragraph from the RSGB book by John Clarricoats G6CL;

 Research and information courtesy of Bob Ballantine W8SU